 Senior field staff will meet on a weekly basis to review and discuss progress to date and planned upcoming work.
-These meetings will also review environmental requirements of the job and environmental precautions necessary.
+This meeting will also review environmental requirements of the job and environmental precautions necessary.
 Manitoba Hydro will be responsible for the maintenance of minutes/documents related to these meetings.

-3.4 DAILY JOB PLANNING MEETINGS
+DAILY JOB PLANNING MEETINGS 3.4

 Field crew job planning meetings will be held daily prior to the commencement of any work.
-The daily jobplanning meeting will be used to review environmental requirements of the job and environmental precautions necessary.
+The daily job-planning meeting will be used to review environmental requirements of the job and environmental precautions necessary.
 All job planning meetings, including the environmental content, shall be documented by the Contractor.